Horizon classification via Riemannian flows: The Riemannian flow structure of horizons

-We start with \cite[Prop.\ 4, Cor.\ 5]{carriere84}: \begin{theorem} The minimal volume in Gromov's sense of a compact $H$ is zero, and so $H$ does not admit a metric with negative sectional curvature. \end{theorem} A similar result was obtained in the context of horizons by Rendall \cite{rendall98} who used the notion of {\em Riemannian manifold collapsing with bounded diameter}.
+A similar result was obtained in the context of horizons by Rendall \cite{rendall98} who used the notion of {\em Riemannian manifold collapsing with bounded diameter}.
 We note that a similar proof and calculation appeared previously in \cite{carriere84b}.

+We say that the foliation $\mathcal{F}$ has {\em regular closure} if the closures of the leaves have all the same dimension.
+Of the structure theorems by Molino we recall \cite[Lemma 5.2]{molino88}\\